elliotclowes/learnt.me/Rules for Life.md

 ### Money

+You’ll lose money playing the stock market game.
+Maybe not right away.
+But you will.
+Treat it as gambling.
+Do it in small amounts, for fun.
+The stock market is the best passive thing to enhance your wealth (especially in your pension).
+But you should only invest in low-cost index trackers.

+---

+Your private pension should be in 100% stocks until 5-10 years away from retirement.
+‘Risk’ just means volatility.
+It’s not the risk of you losing all your money.
+Look for a fund that is an all-world index tracker, and is not ‘actively managed’. [[2024-07-04]]

+---

+Start contributing to your (private) pension as soon as you get your first ever pay cheque (no matter how small).
+And at the very least contribute what your employer matches.
+But you should be contributing even more.
+10% minimum.
+Adding a decent amount to your pension is likely the best financial decision you’ll make in your life.

+---

 Getting a great deal on something you don't need is far costlier than overpaying for something you do need.

 ***

 The wealthy utilise debt to make more money.
 The poor abuse debt to lose money.
 Taking on debt can be a useful tool, but outside of large essential purchases likes homes and cars or for sensible business investing, it’s best avoided.

+---

 And be extra wary when interest lates are low.
 Because of the differences in how classes use debt, times of low interest rates can cause huge divides in equality and even lead to national/global financial issues or societal issues.
 (2024-03-20)